quantumhu/testing2.0/java_setup.md

 }
 ```

 9. Run the Cucumber test code by running the `TestRunner` class.
+You should see the JUnit test succeed in the left sidebar.

 #### Running code with jqwik